simoncasassus/GUVMEMscripts/README.md

 masks:

+In ds9
+Edit->Regions
-In ds9 use Regions->shape->ellipse, use shift + drag on corners of rectangle to rotate,  and save regions for each channel separatedly
+Regions->shape->ellipse, use shift + drag on corners of rectangle to rotate,  and save regions for each channel separatedly

 mv ds9.reg  ds9_1.reg
 conda install -c conda-forge pyregion